 Take a look in this child’s face.
 Look deeper.
 What Mother would want to give him up?
 Not Rebecca Minnock anyway.

 What?
-Well rather than question my odd angle on this, the question should really be what would it take to find the courage, or to some the stupidity, to take YOUR own child into YOUR own hands?
-That defining moment could only have been a moment of connection as it is hard for me to believe that somebody who didn’t feel capable of raising their child would risk everything running away for just a short chance to be with them.
-Maybe the consequences weren’t weighed up, even more to the credit of Mothers hyperarousal.
+Well rather than question my odd angle on this, the question should really be– what would it take to find the courage, or to some the stupidity, to take ‘your’ own child into ‘your’ own hands?
+That defining moment could only have been a moment of connection, as it is hard for me to believe that somebody who didn’t feel capable of raising their child would risk everything by running away for just a short chance to be with them.
+Maybe the consequences weren’t weighed up, even more to the credit of a Mother’s Hyperarousal.

 But then again as always there is another side.
-Less than six months ago a woman on my own street killed her husband and child in a knife attack.
-With such a large number of people with failing mental health within domestic environments, largely spurred through undiagnosed post-natal depression that can last more than just a few years, what do you do to protect the child and who’s business is it?
+Less than six months ago a woman on my own street murdered her husband and child in a vicious knife attack.
+With such a large number of people with failing mental health within domestic environments, largely spurred through undiagnosed post-natal depression that can last more than just a few years, what can you do to protect the child and who’s business is it?

 In 1666, just after the great fire of London, The Ceste Que Vie Act was signed and went into action immediately.
 The gist of it states that, by Maritime law standards, any individual born after the said date would be considered lost at sea unless within a seven year period after berth they would come forth and state otherwise.
-Strange as it seems it appears to me that what is being stated here is that all men born are considered by the courts dead unless they prove that they are not.
+Strange as it seems it appears to me that what is being stated here is that all men born are considered by the courts ‘dead’ unless they prove that they are not.

 This seems quite absent of the very female spark that initiated the offspring and all offspring for that matter.
 One shouldn’t have to take the form of a woman to know her role and connection to decisions of nurture unless, in a Shakespearean prophetic manner, one is born of a glass tube.
 In this case the microchimeric cell attachment they share may well be severed but anything short of this proves that the creator and the creation remain together for eternity according to recent neuroscience discoveries.

 Rebecca Minnock said ‘No’, whether it was a sane ‘No’ or a psychotic ‘No’ is the question here; but the larger question to all Mothers should be where does the state get the right and is it really a right or an antiquated legislation created, not for the health of the community but the capture of booty?
 This would then make it no less than a raping of the soul.

 For Emily Davidson & Mum.